werckme/werckmeister/manual.in.md

 ```

 ### Chord Events
 Events which are related to a name.
 They also store the information which interval is used for a degree.
-These informations are stored in a [chord definiton file](#chords).
+These informations are stored in a [chord definition file](#chords).
 ```language=Werckmeister,type=mute
 C7 D-7 E-7 F7 Gmaj7 A-7
 ```